Paying for Bariatric Surgery

 Insurance:

 Medical insurance is most often used to finance a bariatric surgery procedure.
 The first step when considering insurance as payment for surgery is to call your insurance company and ask them if bariatric surgery is covered under your policy.
-If so, ask for a list of qualification criteria in writing.
-Be sure to compile all your supporting documentation before submitting for a pre-authorization.
-Submitting a complete and well-documented pre-authorization application will ensure speedier processing and hopefully, approval.
+If so, ask for a written list of qualification criteria.
+Be sure to compile all your supporting documentation before submitting for pre-authorization.
+Submitting a complete and well-documented pre-authorization application will ensure speedier processing and, hopefully, approval.

 - For more information on Insurance for Bariatric Surgery, click here